|

 than the small H nuclei (which have only one

 proton).
-So the water molecule is very much like
+So the water molecule is very much

-a small magnet moves if you hold it near a large
+field, just like a small magnet moves if you hold

-magnet.
-If you put a dipole in an oscillating
+it near a large magnet.
+If you put a dipole in an

-magnetic field of the right frequency, the dipole
+oscillating magnetic field of the right frequency,

-will oscillate, too.
+the dipole will oscillate, too.
 Well, waves of

 electromagnetic radiation have that name because